mikewesthad/phaser-3-tilemap-blog-posts/posts/post-5/README.md

     this.canJump = true;
     this.jumpCooldownTimer = null;

-    // Before matter's update, reset the player's count of what surfaces it is touching. scene.matter.world.on("beforeupdate", this.resetTouching, this);
+    // Before matter's update, reset our record of which surfaces the player is touching. scene.matter.world.on("beforeupdate", this.resetTouching, this);

     // If a sensor just started colliding with something, or it continues to collide with something,